xjasonlyu/xjasonlyu/README.md

 An open-source developer who codes for fun.

 - 🏫 Full-time CAS MEng Student @ McMaster
-- 👨🏻‍💻 Previous Software R&D Intern @ Microsoft
+- 👨🏻‍💻 Previous SWE Intern @ Microsoft & EMQ
 - 🌐 Find out more about me at my [Homepage](https://12x.me/)

 Also available at: